quacksire/domain-park/README.md

 - Responsive
 - Easy to setup

-## Setup
-1. Clone this repository
-2. Edit the .env file and replace the values with your own
-3. Deploy

 ## Deploy
 ### Cloudflare Pages
 1. Fork this repository
+2. Edit the .env file and replace the values with your own
 2. Press the button below

 [![Deploy to Cloudflare Workers](https://deploy.workers.cloudflare.com/button)](https://dash.cloudflare.com/?to=/:account/workers-and-pages/create/pages/provider/github)